WHAT DOES IT MEAN TO WRITE MEMOIR?

 Janice Gary is a writer, teacher, dreamer, dog lover and passionate observer of the natural world.
 Her memoir, Short Leash: A Memoir of Dog Walking and Deliverance (Michigan State University Press, 2013) was awarded an Eric Hoffer Award for Memoir, the 2014 Silver Nautilus Award and Finalist for the 2014 Sarton Award for Memoir.
 She is the recipient of the Christine White Award for Memoir/Personal Essay and the Ames Award for Essay and is a fellow of the Virginia Center for the Creative Arts.
 Her work has appeared in Literal Latte, Kaleidoscope, The Baltimore Review, The Cincinnati Enquirer, The Potomac Review and Women Speak Out, an anthology from The Crossing Press.

 She leads writing workshops including Writing the Memoir You've Been Dreaming About at the C.G.
-Jung Institute of New York City and is a presenter at the Association of Writers and Writers Programs (AWP) annual conference.
+Jung Institute of New York City and memoir craft classes at the The Writer's Center (Bethesda, MD).
 Her book, Short Leash: A Memoir of Dog Walking and Deliverance, (Michigan State University Press, August, 2013) is available online and at local booksellers.

 COACHING AND CONSULTATION: